JuliaStats/MixedModels.jl/docs/src/constructors.md

 ## Examples of linear mixed-effects model fits

-For illustration, several data sets from the *lme4* package for *R* are made available in `.feather` format in this package.
+For illustration, several data sets from the *lme4* package for *R* are made available in `.arrow` format in this package.
+Often, for convenience, we will convert these to `DataFrame`s.
-These include the `Dyestuff` and `Dyestuff2` data sets.
+These data sets include the `dyestuff` and `dyestuff2` data sets.

 ```@docs
 MixedModels.dataset